SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/09getscore.rst

 =========== ===================== ======
 Value   		Type    		  Meaning
 =========== ===================== ======
-userDetails 	IScoreModel       If non-null, the SDK was able to retrieve information about a user error           Throwable         If non-null, an error occurred
+userDetails 	IScoreModel       If non-null, the SDK was able to a score for the user error           Throwable         If non-null, an error occurred
 =========== ===================== ======